Sigtran Protocol – SS7 over IP

 M2PA or Mtp2 Peer Adaptation Layer:

 M2PA is the replacement of the MTP2 layer in Sigtran or IP.
 Two MTP3 layers can directly connect to each other over m2pa.
-While M2Ua uses the services of MTP2 from SG.
+At the same time, M2UA uses the services of MTP2 from SG.

 SS7 Sigtran

 A legacy protocol in telecommunication.
 The media and Signaling path both uses the ss7 protocol.
 Relatively new protocol in telecommunication.
-Only signalling uses the Sigtran protocol.
+Only signaling uses the Sigtran protocol.

-Uses TDM based E1 or T1 links for transport of ss7 messages.
-Uses an IP network for ss7 signalling messages.
+Uses TDM-based E1 or T1 links for transport of ss7 messages.
+Uses an IP network for ss7 signaling messages.

-Protocol Standards defined by ITU-T. Protocol Standards are defined by IETF.
+Protocol Standards defined by ITU-T. IETF defines Protocol Standards.

 The complex implementation of the network layer.
 Easy implementation of the network layer.